-The Group reported a minimal increase in operating expenses for six months of 2021 mainly due to higher expenses reported by the subsidiaries partially offset by lower overhead of the parent (no bonus was given in 2021).
+The Group reported a minimal increase in consolidated operating expenses for nine months of 2021.
+The higher overhead of the resort and wire manufacturing subsidiaries due to their increased revenue was offset by lower operating expenses of the parent company (no bonus was given in 2021 since a consolidated loss was reported for the year 2020).